greenm01/ec4x/docs/ec4x_specs.md

 | 3                   | 45       | 12 - 20   |
 | 4                   | 60       | 8 - 20    |

-During combat or moving through an enemy solar system, cloaked fleets have a chance of remaining undetected by enemy forces.

-For each fleet containing a Raider in the encounter, roll a 1D20 on the "Stealth Table" above.
-If there are multiple Raiders in a fleet, roll for as many chances as there are Raiders.
-Total the number of successful rolls, which will be explained below.
+Roll a 1D20 for each Raider in the fleet, indexing by tech level.
+Radiers with different tech levels may mix in the same fleet.
+Multiple cloaked fleets converging on a Task Force individually roll for stealth.
+Total the number of successful rolls.

 If a fleet does not have at least one success, then the fleet is detected.
 No need to proceed further.

-Opposing fleets containing scouts may roll in accordance with the "Detection Roll" table in Section 2.4.2 to counter.
+Opposing fleets containing Scouts may roll in accordance with the Detection Roll table in Section 2.4.2 to counter.
 Total the number of successful rolls.

 If the number of successful stealth rolls *is greater than* the number of successful detection rolls, then the cloaked fleet remains undetected.

 Example:

-Three(3) fleets containing a combined total of five(5) Level 3 Raiders enters combat.
-The player rolls for stealth for each fleet and is successful on all.
-The total number of successful rolls between all three fleets is three (3).
+Three fleets containing a combined total of five Level 3 Raiders enter combat.
+The player rolls for stealth for each fleet individually, and is successful on all.
+The player rolled a total of five times, with three successful rolls.

-The opposing player has two(2) fleets in the solar system, the first with two(2) Level 2 ELINT scouts and the other with a single(1) level 3 ELINT scout.
-The player rolls twice(2) (for each fleet), applying a modifier (+1) to the first fleet.
-He achieves one (1) successful detection roll.
+The opposing player has four fleets converging on the same battle space.
+The first two fleets each contain one Level 1 ELINT Scout, and the other two fleets each have two Level 2 ELINT Scouts.
+The player rolls a totol of four times (for each fleet) on the Detection Table, applying modifiers, and achieves two successful rolls.

 The three(3) cloaked fleets go undetected.